 Use your eco-friendly laundry detergent to pre-treat most stains.
-Alternatively, eco-frinedly dish soap works great to pre-treat greasy stains.
+Alternatively, eco-friendly dish soap works great to pre-treat greasy stains.

 Combine baking soda with a little water (1 part baking soda, ½ part water) to create a paste to scrub out stains.
 If you like a little fragrance, you can add a few drops of your favorite essential oils to this paste.
-An old toothbrush works great to lightly scrub the stain.
+An old toothbrush works great to scrub the stain lightly.

 Hydrogen peroxide is a great option to remove blood.
 Pour as little as you can to get the bubbling action.

 As long as you are putting the mattress pad protector in the washing machine after your stain treatment, it is not necessary to dry the treatment area.
 If you are spot treating only and do not plan to wash it in the washing machine, be sure to dry the area thoroughly (a hair dryer on low heat works great).

 When subjected to prolonged moisture, any natural fiber is a candidate for mold.
 High humidity, high temperatures, darkness, and stagnant air can all contribute.
 Here's how to treat it.
 In general, it is best to wash your Crib Mattress Pad Protector in hot water (only for mold).
 Hot water kills mold more effectively than cold water and better remove mold spores and allergens too.